All Over the World (Electric Light Orchestra song): Release and reception

 Cash Box called it "souped up '50s and '60s pop at its best", and praised the hook.
 Billboard called it one of ELO's "catchier tunes".
 Record World said that "a spirited chorus, triumphant keyboards & multitudinous handclaps carry the joyous, uplifting message".

+The song was performed in the 2007 Broadway musical Xanadu.

 This song featured prominently in the trailer for the Simon Pegg science fiction comedy film Paul and also played at the end of the film before the credits.

 In 2022, Lynne listed it as one of his nine favorite ELO songs.

 Personnel

 Credits adapted from the album Xanadu: